Understanding Fine Motor Skills

 And, they can be helped by speech therapists quite effectively.

-At District Speech, we have accomplished speech therapists that can help your child to develop their fine motor skills at any age.
+At District Speech, we have accomplished Washington DC speech pathologists that can help your child to develop their fine motor skills at any age.

 District Speech and Language Therapy